 EDUCAUSE Review, vol. 39, no. 6 (November/December 2004): 14–36.

 Technology has become one of the most appreciated and most scrutinized investments in higher education.
 Campuses enjoy the benefits of high-speed networks, self-service administrative applications, and innovative instructional technology tools.
 At budget time, however, the costs to acquire, to implement, and to maintain these technologies are discussed and derided.
 Whether this is fair and appropriate or unfair and excessive is irrelevant.
 It is the reality for most CIOs today.
 Declining state funding, decreased endowment returns, and increased costs for expenses such as health benefits, financial aid, and utilities have caused virtually all higher education institutions to enact repeated rounds of budget cuts.

 With the institutional resources shrinking and the costs rising, information technology (IT) organizations are being asked to do more with less.
 The CIO’s challenge is to spread the "less" over increasingly more diverse businesses.
 The typical IT organization is a utility (the network), a service business (the enterprise applications), and an innovation engine (the lab that brings the campus new technologies and ideas for their application).
 Often, the IT organization is also a museum that maintains legacy technology for narrow, but important, groups of users.
 The CIO must advocate for all these businesses and must secure the resources to sufficiently fund the past, present, and future of the campus technology.

-With these challenges in mind, the EDUCAUSE Center for Analysis and Research (ECAR) undertook a study of the state of IT funding in higher education.
+With these challenges in mind, the EDUCAUSE Center for Applied Research (ECAR) undertook a study of the state of IT funding in higher education.
 The study, "IT Funding in Higher Education," to be published in December 2004, focused on the following questions:

 - What are the overall trends and outlooks for IT funding?